postcss/postcss-bem-linter/README.md

 - `componentName` (optional): A regular expression describing valid component names.
   Default is `/[-_a-zA-Z0-9]+/`.
 - `componentSelectors`: Either of the following:
-  - A single function that accepts a component name and returns a regular expression describing all valid selector sequences for the stylesheet.
+  - A *single function* that accepts a component name and returns a regular expression describing all valid selector sequences for the stylesheet.
-  - An object consisting of two methods, `initial` and `combined`.
+  - An *object consisting of two methods*, `initial` and `combined`.
 Both methods accept a component name and return a regular expression. `initial` returns a description of valid initial selector sequences — those occurring at the beginning of a selector, before any combinators. `combined` returns a description of valid selector sequences allowed *after* combinators.
-    Two things to note: If you do not specify a combined pattern, it is assumed that combined sequences must match the same pattern as initial sequences.
+    (Two things to note: If you do not specify a combined pattern, it is assumed that combined sequences must match the same pattern as initial sequences.
-    And in weak mode, *any* combined sequences are accepted.
+    And in weak mode, *any* combined sequences are accepted.)
 - `utilitySelectors`: A regular expression describing valid utility selectors.
-This will be use if the stylesheet uses `/** @define utilities */`, as explained below.
+This will be use if the stylesheet defines a group of utilities, as explained below.

 So you might call the plugin in any of the following ways: